 Once the two users accomplish room login, they can start streaming.

-g) User B establishes a connection with the media server B.
+- User B establishes a connection with media server B.

-You might find out that the above steps are carried out in order.
-User B will start the process to get user A’s stream only after a stream change notification is broadcasting in the room.
+User B will get user A’s stream only after a stream change notification is broadcast in the room.

-There is a period of waiting that can be avoided.
+Users cannot avoid waiting time.
 Some parts of User A’s actions and user B’s actions can be done in parallel.

-d) When user B starts playing back the stream that ought to be published by user A, the stream might not be ready yet.
-However, user B will be able to playback the stream once it is ready.
+- When user B starts playing back the stream that ought to be published by user A, the stream might not be ready yet.
+However, user B can playback the stream once it is ready.

-It will reduce the time to start streaming by about 30%, which is a significant improvement for the “open-in-a-second” demand.
+It will reduce the time to start streaming by about 30%, significantly improving the “open-in-a-second” demand.

 3）Global Multiple Scheduling Centers